storybookjs/storybook-addon-console/README.md

 });
 ```

 You'll receive console outputs as a `console`, `warn` and `error` actions in the panel.
 You might want to know from what stories they come.
-In this case add `withConsole` decorator:
+In this case, add `withConsole` decorator:

 ```js
 // config.js